Paul-Lecomte/stocker-frontend/README.md

    - [x] Notification system for stock changes
    - [x] Popup for the notifications
    - [x] Popup for the notifications on the browser
+   - [x] Navigate to the furniture page on click

 ## Installation
 ### Clone the repo